-ENGLISH AS A SECOND LANGUAGE G011 - 5 Units ESL Core Course, Level I levels.
+This is the first in a series of seven levels.
 It is a beginning ESL core course for students who are learning basic skills in English reading, writing, listening, speaking, and grammar.
 In this course, students will be introduced to simple present, simple past, simple future and present progressive verb tenses and basic English word order patterns.
 At the completion of the course, they will be able to read very basic English prose and engage in rudimentary conversations.
 No previous study of English is required.
 Lecture & lab.
-Pass/ no pass only.
+Pass/no pass only.
 Not transferable, not degree applicable.
 May not be offered each semester.